abelsj60/lexical-401/lined-code-node/v1/README.md

     Line of code (<div />)
       Text/code (<span />)
 ```
-By contrast, Lexical’s official CodeNode creates a long, flat list of line breaks and code tokens.
+This is unusual.
+The official `CodeNode` is assembled by transforms, as it has a different internal structure:

 ```
 Root (<div />)
   Code element (<code />)
     Text/code (<span />)
     Linebreak (<br />)
 ```

-### Text handling
+The `LinedCodeNode`'s structure is maintained in two ways:

+- By letting it create its own nodes when necessary.
+- By having the Override API swap code-lines for paragraphs and code-text for text whenever the `selection` is inside a <code /\> element.

+_See "Inserting code" for how to insert code in the node._

+### Running on text

-No one really wants to add pictures or interactive elements to code blocks.
+People don't tend to put pictures or headlines in code blocks.

-This lead to a central tenet of the `LinedCodeNode` — import, export, and update logic revolves around plain text, not nodes.
-This makes life easy, as Lexical really doesn't like to merge code tokens as users type.
+The `LinedCodeNode` depends on this: import, export, and update logic works with plain text, not nodes.
+This makes life easier than it might be otherwise.
+One reason: Lexical's text-merge algorithm doesn't like multiple text tokens per line.

 ## Guides and patterns